bigbridge-nl/product-import/README.md

     https://myshop.com/synthetisch-kinderdekbed-4-seizoenen-kdb-18004.html

+## Url rewrites

+Entries in the table url_rewrite are automatically generated, but only if the attribute visibility is set and is not equal to ProductStoreView::VISIBILITY_NOT_VISIBLE.

+This is default Magento behaviour.
+Invisible products (like most configurable variants) need no urls.

 ## Custom options

 Magento allows you to specify unique "attributes" to a product that are applicable to that single product alone.
 These are called custom options.